alliefleming/yellowco.co/_posts/2015-01-29-rediscovering-authenticity-collection-instagram.markdown

 ---
-title: 'Rediscovering Authenticity: You are More Than a Collection on Instagram'
+title: 'Rediscovering Authenticity: You Are More Than a Collection on Instagram'
 author: heygirl@yellowconference.com
 wordpress_url: http://yellowconference.com/?p=1692
 date: '2015-01-29 04:00:53 -0800'